mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 > <i class="fa fa-magic"></i>  Share Tom's Story about learning the cello, or share your own story about goal setting for improvement (whether it's new or inspired).

-#### TODO Activity What can you measure about your work, or processes to challange yourself to improve.

-## Wrap-Up

 ![wrap](https://c2.staticflickr.com/2/1097/4732115037_ddeeaf8c59.jpg)

-Ask people to revisit the plane-design they drafted in the very first part of the workshop.
-Ask:

-* Would you draw this the same way now?
-* How would you change your design steps?
-* Knowing what you know now, what questions would you have asked me, or others before you started on this design?
+Ask people to  grab their orginal paper plane.

-Use wrap-up to ask people how they think they can apply what they've learned to goals they already have for innovating, improving or inventing.
+Wrapping-up, ask people how they think they can apply what they've learned to goals they already have for innovating, improving or inventing.
+How would you change your approach to making this plane with your new knowledge of Rapid Prototyping?

+Take 2 minutes to improve your plane based on what you've learned!

 ****